 There are even now cannabis sommeliers, who are known by the name of ‘budtenders’.
 So on, the cannabis industry has continued to grow in California and in other states of the country.

-Prior to Proposition 64, some 2,000 nonprofit cannabis distribution centers were operational in California.
+Before Proposition 64, around 2,000 nonprofit cannabis distribution centers were operating in California.
 They offered small doses of medical marijuana.

-After the regulation, around 65% had to close due to costs.
+After the regulation, about 65% had to close due to high costs.

 In addition, advertising-based home delivery services are promoted and performed.
-Following the coronavirus outbreak, licensed companies and dispensaries have continued to operate.
+Following the coronavirus outbreak during 2020 and 2021, licensed companies and dispensaries continued to operate.